chan150/EvoGraph/README.md

 ## Citing the paper
 For more details about EvoGraph, please refer to [our paper](https://dl.acm.org/authorize?N667133).
+You can download the paper authorized in [my github.io site](https://chan150.github.io/EvoGraph/).

 If you use EvoGraph, please cite:
 ```